 The third is the dining, which is outstanding.
 Often locally sourced, and reflecting the region, meals will be complemented by local wines.

-The ship generally sails during daylight hours so passengers can enjoy the view while lunching, and docks at night so they can stroll around in town after dinner.
-The ship was designed to appeal to Americans, and features English-speaking staff, a lighter cuisine and no smoking allowed except on the Sun Deck.
+The ship will often sail during daylight hours during particularly scenic stretches of the river, so passengers can enjoy the view while lunching, and docks at night so they can stroll around in town after dinner.